hemachaitanya/Complete-Kubernetes/Notes.md

 - Things like Volumes and External Load Balancers work only with supported Cloud Providers
 - Minikube - run Kubernetes locally
-- Kops - used to spin up highly available production cluster

 ### MiniKube Installation(1.28)